WICG/sparrow/certifying_sparrow.md

 We also want to highlight the design constraints minimizing the risk of the gatekeeper going rogue or even the gatekeeper being attacked:

--   The gatekeeper should not receive any PII (and reporting proposal ensure that they cannot be shared) and does not even access to the meaning of interest groups.
+-   The gatekeeper does not receive any PII and does not even access to the meaning of interest groups.
     -   This means that for the information of gatekeeper to be used for fingerprinting, or leaking information on users, not only collusion is needed, but on top of that, the publisher request must be unique so that an interest group of a user can be linked to a unique user on the publisher side.
     -   Even if this occurs, it is not sufficient to tie this user with the exact user on the advertiser side (as cohorts, to be active, need enough users).